Guillem96/argon-nx/README.md

 $ python argon.py img-to-logo <path-to-png-jpg-img>
 ```

-To generate a new background from a previous image use the following command.
+To generate a new background use the following command.

 ```bash
 $ cd scripts